FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 }
 ```

-TBD this doesn't put roles in?

 `getGatewayBearerToken()` creates a bearer token valid for ten minutes and utilizes our public signing key.
-It's how we will provide secure, general access between the gateway and microservices.
+It's how we will provide secure, general access between the gateway and microservices which don't require any further authorization.
+All this JWT is guaranteeing is that the request for the API came through the gateway.

 ## Gateway Router Integration
 For the Product Catalog routes, we'll use `getGatewayBearerToken()` to prepare the bearer token and attach the result as a Bearer token in the `authorization` header.